 The mission of the Chemistry program at Philadelphia University is to provide a high quality, rigorous curriculum, accredited by the American Chemical Society, that prepares our undergraduate students for the disciplines of chemistry and biochemistry where critical and analytical thinking skills, collaboration, innovation and a yearning for discovery are essential traits.
 Our stimulating and supportive environment allows students to grow intellectually and professionally through a curriculum that stresses thorough understanding of chemical concepts and principles while developing essential practical, hands-on skills through laboratory experiences such as faculty-lead research and laboratory-based courses.
-In addition, the mission of the University ensures that our graduates not only possess the essential mathematical and scientific skills to be successful in the chemical and biochemical disciplines, but they also become lifelong, community-engaged learners as a result of our rigorous college studies curricula.
+In addition, the mission of the University ensures that our graduates not only possess the essential mathematical and scientific skills to be successful in the chemical and biochemical disciplines, but they also become lifelong, community-engaged learners as a result of our rigorous Hall Marks studies curriculum.

 Program Learning Outcomes

 - Describe the fundamental laws and theories of chemistry pertaining to the properties of matter, chemical reactions and their stoichiometry, properties of gases, solution chemistry and acid and base chemistry.

 - Describe the chemistry of organic molecules including functional group structure and properties, structure and stereochemistry of alkanes, nucleophilic substitution and elimination reactions of allyl halides, the structure/synthesis/reactions of alkenes, alcohols, aromatic compounds, amines, carboxylic acids, carboxylic acid derivatives and aldehydes/ketones.

 - Summarize chemical thermodynamics, chemical kinetics, and quantum mechanics and relate this information to modern day chemistry.

 - Develop the language, terms and critical thinking/problem solving skills to use, understand and trouble-shoot analytical instrumentation used in chemistry and biochemistry today.

 - Acquire the necessary “bench top” laboratory skills, including knowledge of laboratory safety and behavior, to be functional with laboratory equipment and techniques.